alexandrainst/ragger/README.md

 need to change the extras from `default` to a combination of the following:

 - `postgres` to use anything PostgreSQL-related.
-- `openai` to use anything OpenAI-related.
+- `onprem` to use anything that requires an on-premises installation.
 - `vllm` to use the vLLM generator.
-- `e5` to use the E5 embedder.
 - `demo` to use the demo server.
-- `cpu` to force a CPU-installation of torch, to save some disk space.
+- `cpu` to force a CPU-installation of torch, to save some disk space, used in combination with the other extras.

 ## Quick Start